tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 proxy, application server, etc.) that protects sensitive ClientHello parameters, including the SNI, for all of the domains it hosts.
-These co-located servers form an anonymity set wherein all elements have a consistent configuration, e.g., set of supported application protocols, ciphersuites, TLS versions, and so on.
+These co-located servers form an anonymity set wherein all elements have a consistent configuration, e.g., the set of supported application protocols, ciphersuites, TLS versions, and so on.
 Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.
 Thus, it leaks no more than what is already